ksysoev/p5-Async-Stream/README.md

 # NAME

-Async::Stream - it's convinient way to work with async data flow.
+Async::Stream - it's convenient way to work with async data flow.

 IMPORTANT!
-PUBLIC INTERFACE IS CHANGING, DO NOT USE IN PRODACTION BEFORE VERSION 1.0.
+PUBLIC INTERFACE ISN'T STABLE, DO NOT USE IN PRODACTION BEFORE VERSION 1.0.

 # VERSION

-Version 0.06
+Version 0.07

 # SYNOPSIS